Google Gemini Explained: Overview of Gemini AI Models

 • Gemini 2.0 Flash Lite

-• Gemini 2.0 Flash Thinking (experimental)
+• Gemini 2.0 Flash Thinking

-• Gemini 2.0 Pro (experimental)
+• Gemini 2.0 Pro

 The Flash version of Gemini 2.0 has been generally available since January 2025.
 What makes it special is that the new version works twice as fast as its predecessor and supports multimodal outputs such as images or audio in addition to text.
-At the same time, Google has integrated Gemini 2.0 Flash into products such as Google Search to enable even more accurate answers to complex questions.
+At the same time, Google has integrated Gemini 2.0 Flash into products such as Google Search to enable even more precise answers to complex questions.
 Gemini 2.0 Flash Lite has similar features to the normal Flash version and, according to Google itself, is the most cost-effective model to date.
-Gemini users can now test the experimental models 2.0 Flash Thinking and 2.0 Pro.

-2.0 Pro is aimed at Google AI Pro (formerly Gemini Advanced) subscribers and helps with complex tasks such as programming and mathematics.
+• 2.0 Pro Is aimed at Google AI Pro (formerly Gemini Advanced) subscribers and helps with complex tasks such as programming and mathematics.

 Gemini 1.5